Sigmapitech/area-techno-tester/security_audit.md

 Each of the above sections identifies mitigations - in summary:
 - **Sanitize and Validate Everything:** Use built-in frameworks (React auto-escaping, FastAPI/Pydantic validation) and parameterized queries.
 [source](https://www.stackhawk.com/blog/react-xss-guide-examples-and-prevention/#:~:text=React%20outputs%20elements%20and%20data,render%20it%20as%20a%20string) [source](https://realpython.com/prevent-python-sql-injection/#:~:text=think%20about%20when%20trying%20to,compose%20a%20query%20with%20parameters)
-- **Harden Auth Flows:** Use OAuth2 best practices (state, PKCE), secure cookies, HTTPS, and short-lived tokens.
+- **Harden Auth Flows:** Use OAuth2 best practices (state, PKCE), secure cookies, and short-lived tokens.
 [source](https://auth0.com/docs/secure/attack-protection/state-parameters#:~:text=CSRF%20attacks) [source](https://capacitorjs.com/docs/guides/security#:~:text=This%20is%20especially%20important%20for,for%20oAuth2%20in%20Capacitor%20apps)
-- **Lock Down Infrastructure:** Require passwords for Redis, restrict DB access, enforce HTTPS, and use firewalls.
+- **Lock Down Infrastructure:** Require passwords for Redis, restrict DB access.
   Follow principle of least privilege everywhere.

 Implementing these recommendations will mitigate CSRF, XSS, SQLi, and related OWASP Top 10 risks, yielding a robust security posture for the given stack.